tuckermiles70/Flutter-Quiz-App/README.md

 ## Getting Started

+Used Flutter Master Branch in order to enable list spreading

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: